Carsmaniac/rplace-cropped-timelapse-creator/README.md

 # r/Place Cropped Timelapse Creator

-Creates timelapses of small areas on the r/Place 2022 canvas, like this
+Creates timelapses of small areas on the r/Place 2022 canvas, [like this (generated at 10x speed)](web-serials-timelapse.mp4)

 ## Prerequisites